Clover site: Connection to other sites

-Other sites with significant Clover Phase habitations include the Lower Shawneetown Site, the Buffalo site, the Hardin Village site, the Madisonville site, the Rolfe Lee site, Logan site, and Marmet Village site.
-Pottery excavated from many of these different sites, with types including Madisonville Plain, Cordmarked, or Smoothed Cordmarked wares, have a unique feature (a 2-twist direction to the cordage) which is rarely found in pottery from sites to the west of the Clover site and are relatively common at sites to its east.
-This suggest that Clover site people maintained closer contact with sites such as Buffalo, Gue Farm, Marmet, and Rolfe Lee than with other sites that were to its west.
+Other sites with significant Clover Phase habitations include Lower Shawneetown, the Buffalo Indian Village, Hardin Village, Madisonville, Rolfe Lee, Logan, and Marmet Village.
+Pottery excavated from many of these different sites, with types including Madisonville Plain, Cordmarked, or Smoothed Cordmarked wares, have a unique feature (a 2-twist direction to the cordage) which is rarely found in pottery from sites to the west of the Clover Site and are relatively common at sites to its east.
+This suggest that Clover people maintained closer contact with sites such as Buffalo, Gue Farm, Marmet, and Rolfe Lee than with other sites that were to its west.
 Other exotic artifacts found at the site, such as shell gorgets associated with the Southeastern Ceremonial Complex, pottery effigy bowls, and figurines show a connection with Mississippian culture villages in what is now eastern Tennessee.